 There are low numbers of walkers and especially cyclists in later life.
 Too often walking is seen as something only for leisure purposes whereas it needs to be better integrated into everyday lives of older people and accompany more functional trips to shops and to access services and see family and friends.

 The barriers and enablers are similar for both walking and cycling.
 Having dedicated space for walking and for cycling seems imperative where possible.
 Keeping active travel away from speeding traffic is vital.
-Where this can’t be done creating clear and legible rules and spaces for walking and cycling is vital.
+Where this can’t be done creating clear and legible rules and spaces for walking and cycling is needed.
 Reducing speeds of vehicles where sharing occurs is also vital; speeding traffic is not only intrusive and reduces people walking and cycling but it is overtly dangerous too.
 Where crossings are put in, there must be more time allowed for older people to complete the crossing before vehicles take over the carriageway again.
 Creating legible space for both walking and cycling is needed.
 Too often space is ambiguous making it hard for older people to ascertain their legitimacy as an active road user.

 Changes in culture are also required for both walking and cycling.
 Older people need to feel psychologically legitimate road users as walkers or cyclists and not seen as unusual or dangerous.
 Walking needs to be viewed as a legitimate activity for older people, something that can happen away from just for leisure purposes and something that can be done at any time and any place.
 Such cultural shifts will take time to happen and need to be evident across the lifecourse in order to make change in later life.